kitan-akamai/akamai-university-demo-lke-wordpress/README.md

 ### 2. **Developer-Friendly Workflow:**
    - Showcase a seamless developer experience from code to deployment
    - Extensive APIs for integration with popular CI/CD tools for continuous deployment
-   - Intuitive graphic interface designed to enhance developers' productity
+   - Intuitive graphic interface designed to enhance developers' productivity

 ### 3 **Security Best Practices:**
    - Implement security best practices for cloud-native applications, indifferent from any other public cloud platform